College and Career Center

 - Jan 16, 2026 - San Joaquin Engineers Council for seniors pursuing engineering degrees, San Joaquin Engineers Council Application - Click Here

-- TBD Deadline - eQuality Applicants for all scholarships must have demonstrated service to the LGBT+ community.
+- January 31, 2026 Deadline - eQuality Applicants for all scholarships must have demonstrated service to the LGBT+ community.
 Applicants of all sexual orientations and gender identities are eligible.

 - February 27, 2026 California Wine Grape Growers Foundation Each year the Foundation awards six scholarships to high school seniors whose parent or legal guardian is employed by a California wine grape grower.
 The six scholarships are for either a University of California or California State University Four Year Program ($8,000 each) or for a California Community College Two Year Program ($2,000 each).